ArnoAnsems/CatacombGL/README.md

 * GOG.com and catacomb.games for providing a platform to obtain the Catacomb 3D games.
 * Roland Ansems for playtesting every level and reporting various bugs.
 * NY00123 for developing the Reflection Keen source port.
 The part of Reflection Keen that handles music and sound effects is reused in CatacombGL.
+* GoGoOtaku for porting CatacombGL to Linux and CMake.

 # History
+* Version 0.5.4 (2022-12-30) New in this release:
+  * Support for Linux was added through the hard work of GoGoOtaku, who in the process also did the migration to CMake.
+Additional testing was performed by NY00123 (Ubuntu), AlyxxTheRat (Linux Mint) and Scandy (RaspberryPi).
+The functionality to auto-detect the default location of the GOG Catacombs Pack in the Wine folder was suggested by Stuart Axon.
+  * Fix: close cheat dialog when ESC is pressed.
+Reported by NY00123.
+  * Fix: do not split help screen with black bar.
+Reported by NY00123.
+  * Fix: border flash color should be magenta in Catacomb 3-D. Reported by NY00123.

 * Version 0.5.3 (2021-08-28) New in this release:
   * Added emulation of the CRT overscan border.
 This border can flash when the player gets hit, when destroying an item or when approaching a fake wall.
 Suggested by NY00123, dosnostalgic and DiscussMetalDan.
   * Added monster, secret and item statistics to the automap (excluding legacy mode).
 Suggested by yasagani and Mech4Gaming.